CrunchyData/crunchy-katacoda/postgresql-devel/basics/introindex/03-multicolumn.md

-Indexes aren't always created for single columns only - Postgres also supports multicolumn indexes.
+Indices aren't always created for single columns only - Postgres also supports multicolumn indices.
 These can be useful if you know that you'll be querying a lot on multiple columns at once.

 For example, in this database, we know that